-5.3.1 Array Devices
+4.3.1 Array devices

-In the initial release of aggregation, array devices are defined as GeistTM rPDU/RTS units within the GeistTM GU1 and GU2 product platforms as well as VertivTM MPH2 and MPX rack PDUs, VertivTM GXT4, GXT5, PSI5, EXM, APM and ITA2 UPS, VertivTM CRV row cooling and USB-connected VertivTM VRC cooling.
-All GeistTM GU1 rPDUs must be running firmware Version 3.3.3 or later; GeistTM GU2 rack devices must be running Version 5.3.0 or later.
-If the GeistTM rack devices are newly ordered and have never been configured with network settings, they are ready for aggregation out-of-the-box.
-If the GeistTM rack devices have been deployed in a computing environment and commissioned with local LAN settings and user accounts, each GeistTM rack devices must be reset to its factory defaults using the Utilities page.
-The array manager then pushes configuration data to the array devices, including:
+In the initial release of aggregation, array devices are defined as GeistTM rPDUs within the GeistTM GU1 and GU2 product platforms as well as VertivTM MPH2 and MPX rack PDUs, VertivTM GXT4, GXT5, PSI5, EX, APM and ITA2 UPS, VertivTM CRV row cooling and USB-connected VertivTM VRC cooling.
+All GeistTM GU1 rPDUs must be running firmware Version 3.3.3 or later; GeistTM GU2 rPDUs must be running firmware version 5.3.0 or later.
+In all cases it is strongly recommended that all rPDUs are updated to the latest available firmware version.
+If the GeistTM rPDUs are newly ordered and have never been configured, they are ready for aggregation out-of-the-box.
+If the GeistTM rPDUs have been deployed in a computing environment and commissioned with local LAN settings and user accounts, each GeistTM rPDU must be reset to its factory defaults using the Utilities page.
+The array manager thMen pushes configuration data to the array devices, including: